vmware/vic-product/docs/user_doc/vic_overview/intro_to_containers.md

 # Introduction to Containers, Docker, and Registries

-To understand vSphere Integrated Containers, you must first understand the main concepts of containers, Docker technnology, and container registries.
+To fully understand vSphere Integrated Containers, you must understand the main concepts of containers, Docker technnology, and container registries.

 ## General Education Resources <a id="resources"></a>